camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 }
 ```

-Note: If an API provides both pattern (indirect and resouce-based), and an API customer requests both (instance base + subscription), the 2 requests should be handled  independently & autonomously.
-Depending on server implementation, it is acceptablbe when an event occured that one or two notifications are send to listener.
+Note: If an API provides both pattern (indirect and resource-based), and an API customer requests both (instance base + subscription), the 2 requests should be handled  independently & autonomously.
+Depending on server implementation, it is acceptable, when the event occurred, that one or two notifications are send to listener.

 ### 12.2 Event notification